moneroguides/1x02-setting-up-your-own-node/script.md

 ### SPINNING UP YOUR NODE

 The next thing we're going to want to do is change the location of the monerod program.
 You can do this through the file explorer or terminal, it's up to you.
-What you need to make sure, is that either the monerod binary or monerod.exe is now located in the "monerod" folder.
-Each time you download an updated copy of the coftware, you will need to replace this file
+You need to be sure that either the monerod binary or monerod.exe is now located in the "monerod" folder alongside the config.
+Each time you download an updated copy of the software, you will need to replace this file.

 After all our work we can start our node for the very first time.
-Navigate to the folder that the monderod program is located in, then:
+Using the terminal, navigate to the folder that the monderod program is located in, then:

 **for Windows:**
 - `shift+right click`